-Claudius Ptolemy wrote the Almagest, a work which defined astronomy for over 1,000 years.
+Claudius Ptolemy wrote the Almagest, the work that defined astronomy for over 1,000 years.

-The Almagest included a catalogue of over a thousand stars, with positions, relative brightnesses, and constellations; and a mathematical model predicting the movements of the planets.
+The Almagest included a catalogue of over a thousand stars, recording their positions, constellations, and relative brightnesses; and a mathematical model predicting the movements of the planets.

 The predictive power of Ptolemy’s planetary model was unsurpassed for almost 1,500 years.

 Claudius Ptolemy was born in about the year 100 AD, almost certainly in Egypt.
 He lived in the metropolis of Alexandria on Egypt’s Mediterranean coast.